rabem00/chatops/README.md

 # chatops
-ChatOps setup using mattermost, ansible, hu-bot
+ChatOps setup using mattermost, ansible, hubot

 # Will work on
 This will only work on RHEL 7, postgresql 9.2 (default on RHEL 7)